 - Invest in a taxable account.

-By understanding how the TFSA works, how the RRSP works, and investments taxes, you’re set to maximize your after-tax wealth by locating investments in a specific way across your accounts.
+By understanding how the TFSA works, how the RRSP works, and investment taxes, you’re set to maximize your after-tax wealth by locating investments in a specific way across your accounts.

-This is called tax efficiency and it is great, but it comes at the cost of complexity.
+This is called tax efficiency, and it is nice, but it comes at the cost of complexity.

-Step 1 - Determine Priorities - RRSP vs. Taxable
+Step 1 - Determine Priorities - RRSP vs. TFSA vs. Taxable

 Now that your TFSA is maxed, there are two considerations: